The Bachelor of Arts is a flexible degree where you can tailor your studies to your creative passions and career goals.

 Option 1: a second major

 With this option you benefit from studying two disciplines in equal depth and graduating with a double major.
-You may choose a second Arts major or one of the Bachelor of Creative Arts or Bachelor of Commerce majors below:
+Choose a second Arts major from the list in step 1, or select from the Creative Arts or Commerce majors below:

 Option 2: two specialisations